Oster Science Fair 2025-2026

 Will my student be presenting?

-Presentation is not required, but your child is welcome to stand next to their poster and share their findings with family or friends.
+Presentations are not required, but students are welcome to stand next to their poster and share their findings with family and friends.

 Will my student need to bring all the materials used for the experiment and perform the experiment on Science Fair day?

-No, the experiment is not required to be done at the fair.
+No. The experiment does not need to be performed at the fair.
 The poster should reflect the process and results of the experiment.

 Unfortunately, if your student cannot attend, they will miss the Science Fair event.
-Please make sure to plan accordingly.
+Please plan accordingly.

-What if my student and their friend choose the same project?
+What if different groups choose the same project?

 Can my student team up with an older sibling?